carlonicora/obsidian-rpg-manager/README.md

 **Resources**

 While there are no tutorials or guides available at the moment, we are working on creating video tutorials to help you get the most out of RPG Manager.
 Stay tuned!

+## 1.5.
+Upgrade your vault from v3

+If you are already using RPG Manager and you update it to version 4, the plugin will not work.
+You have two options: use BRAT to revert to v3.4.5 or upgrade your vault.

+Upgrading your vault is always a complicated matter, as the way you structured your data can be different from the way other storytellers have.
+For this reason, before upgrading your vault, **create a backup copy of it**!

+**Important**: if the upgrade process gets stuck, check the Inspector Console for errors, and look for help either on [Discord](https://discord.com/channels/686053708261228577/1022806716343144518) or on [Github](https://github.com/carlonicora/obsidian-rpg-manager/issues).

 ## 2. Installation